MobinaMasteri/fyill57id/stage1/README.md

 The main objectives of this project are:

 * Construct functional brain networks from fMRI time-series data.
-* Analyze the connectivity between brain regions.
+* Analyze connectivity between brain regions.
 * Represent relationships between subjects using a similarity graph.
 * Extract graph-based features from subjects.
 * Apply a Graph Convolutional Network for subject classification.
-* Evaluate the classification performance using accuracy and a confusion matrix.
+* Evaluate classification performance using accuracy and a confusion matrix.

 ---

-## Dataset
+# Dataset

 This project uses fMRI time-series data and phenotypic information from the **Autism Brain Imaging Data Exchange (ABIDE)** dataset.

-The dataset used in this project contains:
+The input dataset used in this project contains:

 * **1035 `.1D` fMRI files**
-* A phenotypic CSV file:
-  `Phenotypic_V1_0b_preprocessed1.csv`
+* `Phenotypic_V1_0b_preprocessed1.csv`

-Each `.1D` file contains fMRI time-series data, where:
+Each `.1D` file contains fMRI time-series data where:

 * Rows represent time points.
 * Columns represent brain regions of interest (ROIs).

-The phenotypic file contains subject information including:
+The phenotypic CSV file contains subject information including:

 * `SUB_ID`
 * `DX_GROUP`